 PSI (pounds per square inch) of a rattlesnake bite is 120-150 depending on the size of the snake.

-That kind of a bite will go through all types of leather boots unless they are snake-proof.
-However, if the leather boot is very thick, it could provide extra protection and much more so than sneakers or hiking boots.
+That kind of a bite will go through nearly all types of leather boots unless they are very thick cowhide or snake-proof.
+When the leather is very thick and strong, it provides extra protection — much more so than leather sneakers or hiking boots.

 Believe it or not, a large rattlesnake does not have the strongest bite force.
 This title belongs to the larger species of anaconda.